 “In today’s world, we’re distracted by ‘shiny stuff’, being busy and overloaded,” Kelly said.
 “Taking time to do those small things, ends up being the big difference.”
 She continued, “that said, it’s not something you can check off a list—it’s truly a way of being.
 If you have genuine care for your people, finding a way of connecting with each person in a way that’s most meaningful to them becomes natural.”

 Investing into your people takes discipline and commitment, but it can be especially tricky when they’re offsite.
-EOS Worldwide is entirely remote—there is no physical office.
+EOS Worldwide is an entirely remote team—there is no physical office.
 So Kelly needs to be all the more intentional with her relational leadership.

 “That regular pulse ensures that we’re connecting regularly,” Kelly said, “which keeps us all on the same page.”